HL7NZ/hpi/input/pagecontent/addPractitioner.md

 ---

 * **Add Practitioner birth date rules**
-  * A practitioner must have a birthdate that is after 1 January 1800 and not in the future
-  * Birthdate must be a complete date and formatted YYYY-MM-DD
+  *	Practitioner birthdate must be a complete date and formatted YYYY-MM-DD
-  * Practitioner must be greater than 10 years old
+  *	Practitioner must be aged between 14 and 90

 * _Add Practitioner birthdate errors_
+  * _Birthdate not valid, must be a complete date and formatted YYYY-MM-DD_
   * _Practitioner birthdate cannot be a future date_
-  * _Birthdate not valid, must be a complete date and formatted YYYY-MM-DD_
-  * _Practitioner must be greater than 10 years old_
+  * _Practitioner must be greater than 14, and les than 90 years old_

 ---